What is a Primary Care Network?

 Primary Care Networks (PCNs) are a key part of the NHS Long Term Plan.
 They provide the structure and funding for services to be developed locally, in response to the needs of the patients they serve.

 Four of the surgeries in Devizes and Market Lavington have joined together to form the Devizes Primary Care Network.
 They are; the Lansdowne Surgery, Southbroom Surgery, St James Surgery and Market Lavington Surgery.
 Our GPs originally came together to form a collaboration about four years ago.
 They agreed between them, that by working together, they could become more innovative about the services they offer to patients than they could by working individually.
 By being part of the PCN they have been enabled to devise and develop services that are tailored to the needs of our patient community.
 Our aim is that this will help to give you, our patients, better access to the right care and support, at the right time.
+As a result of this please be aware you may see a clinician from another surgery.

 Examples of the new services that we have been able to develop so far are our; Leg Club, Older Persons Team, Paramedic visiting service, Practice Pharmacists, First Contact Physiotherapists, Community Connectors (social prescribers) and an Advanced Nurse Practitioner to support our Covid Safe service for patients.
 To further support our GPs we have recently appointed Physicians Associates.